succinctlabs/sp1/book/getting-started/install.md

 #### Rate-limiting

 If you experience [rate-limiting](https://docs.github.com/en/rest/using-the-rest-api/getting-started-with-the-rest-api?apiVersion=2022-11-28#rate-limiting) when using the `sp1up` command, you can resolve this by using the `--token` flag and providing your GitHub token.
-To create a Github token, follow the instructions [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).
+To create a GitHub token, follow the instructions [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).

 <!-- TODO: We should add an example command here -->

 #### Unsupported OS Architectures

-Currently our prebuilt binaries are built on Ubuntu 20.04 (22.04 on ARM) and macOS.
-If your OS uses an older GLIBC version, it's possible these may not work and you will need to [build the toolchain from source](#option-2-building-from-source).
+Currently, our prebuilt binaries are built on Ubuntu 20.04 (22.04 on ARM) and macOS.
+If your OS uses an older GLIBC version, it's possible these may not work, and you will need to [build the toolchain from source](#option-2-building-from-source).

 #### Conflicting `cargo-prove` installations